AMWen/pantry_app/README.md

   - **Update completion**: For non-countable items, tapping the item marks it as complete or incomplete.
   - **Reordering Items**: Users can reorder items with the drag-and-drop interface on the right side.
   - **Checkboxes**: Select items using the checkboxes for various interactions with the top toolbar.
+  - **Tags**: Tap on a tag to select all items with the same tag.
+  - **Links**: If a URL is specified for the item, tap on the link icon to directly access the website.

 - **Toolbar Features**
   - **👁️ Select and view completed items**: Select as well as toggle the visibility of completed items in the list.
   - **📋 Copy**: Copy selected items to clipboard.
   - **↕️ Sorting**: Sort items by `Name`, `Date Added`, `Tag`, or your own manual order (from using the drag-and-drop interface).
-  - **💾 Saving and loading**: Load from and save to a JSON file, useful for backup and sharing.
+  - **💾 Saving and loading**: Load from and save to a JSON, CSV, or XLSX file, useful for backup and sharing.
 When you load, you can choose to add to the list or to completely replace the current list.
 You can also save the whole list or selected items.
 In addition to individual lists, you can import and export all the data in the app at once.
   - **🏷️ Multi-select tagging**: Categorize multiple selected items at once using tags.
 The labels can be edited to your preferences.
   - **🗑️ Multi-select deletion**: Delete multiple selected items at once.
   - ** Popup menu**: